bespokewd1/BespokeAgency/src/content/blog/small-business-owner-domain-hosting-guide.md

 **Real-World Example**: Online retail websites with frequent transactions. **Shopify** hosts thousands of online stores that can support **up to 1,000 daily visitors**, thanks to their specialized eCommerce infrastructure.

 **Top Providers and Affiliate Links**
-* <a href="https://shopify.pxf.io/c/5804036/1061744/13624" target="_top">Shopify</a>: Offers high-speed dedicated servers with impressive performance.
+* <a href="https://shopify.pxf.io/c/5804036/1061744/13624" target="_blank" class="affiliate_link" >Shopify</a>: Offers high-speed dedicated servers with impressive performance.
-* <a href="https://www.siteground.com/index.htm?afcode=5755263dd5d959d992ef64afec5ec047" target="_top">SiteGround</a>: Reliable WordPress hosting with excellent customer support and easy scalability.
+* <a href="https://www.siteground.com/index.htm?afcode=5755263dd5d959d992ef64afec5ec047" target="_blank" class="affiliate_link" >SiteGround</a>: Reliable WordPress hosting with excellent customer support and easy scalability.

 **Summary: Types of Hosting and Ideal Businesses** Here’s a quick look at each hosting type, its advantages, and where it best fits: